 After graduating from BIHE, I immigrated to the USA in 2012.
 I obtained my Masters and Doctorate degree from the University of California Santa Cruz in 2015 and 2018, respectively.
 During my academic life, I interned at Google, Microsoft and eBay, and had a chance to do research at New York University in USA and Kyushu University in Japan.
 Currently, I work as an Applied Scientist at Microsoft.

-On a personal level, BIHE helped me develop valuable skills: I learned to be passionate about learning the adopt the learning spirit; I learned to collaborate with people and live a life of service; I learned to see science and religion as truly united and reflecting the truth.
+On a personal level, BIHE helped me develop valuable skills: I learned to be passionate about learning and adopt the learning spirit; I learned to collaborate with people and live a life of service; I learned to see science and religion as truly united and reflecting the truth.
 These lessons have been accompanying me throughout my personal, professional, material and spiritual life.
 I certainly do believe that the story of BIHE is a story of victory: the victory of constructive resilience in facing systematic educational discrimination.

 Holakou Rahmanian, Ph.D.
 Microsoft Corporation